Comparing OTC Markets Group (OTCM) & Its Peers

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare OTC Markets Group to similar companies based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, profitability, valuation and risk.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare OTC Markets Group to similar businesses based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.

-OTC Markets Group pays an annual dividend of $0.60 per share and has a dividend yield of 1.7%.
-OTC Markets Group pays out 48.0% of its earnings in the form of a dividend.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.5% and pay out 36.0% of their earnings in the form of a dividend.

-This is a breakdown of current ratings for OTC Markets Group and its peers, as provided by MarketBeat.com.

 |OTC Markets Group